Generative AI and the Hollywood Strike

 To support the explanations in this blog post with examples, I created an experiment, asking GPT4 to generate a screenplay for me, using my own story told in one of my earlier blog posts (see link below) about the White House clinical trials project.

 I increased the Temperature for creativity, used Prompt Engineering to allow the model to slightly deviate from the original story to make things more interesting, and even allowed the model to use some profanities (may the Gods of Corporate PC mercy my soul).
-The result was kind of surprising, not great, but it did generate an initial screenplay.
+The result was basic, far from great, but it did generate an initial thing.
 For the film name, it suggested “Code of Hope”.
+Kind of cringe.
 Oh well.

 I then asked the model to produce a script for specific acts:

-For the sake of this exercise, I synthesized some mock examples of other screenplays and asked ChatGPT-4 to create the screenplay using also those examples.
+For the sake of this exercise, I synthesized some examples of other screenplays and asked GPT4 to use those examples.

 The technique of selecting the most relevant examples to learn from in real time is sometimes referred to as dynamic few-shot.

 Voice Generation tools typically convert written text into natural-sounding speech audio.
 They take input in the form of text and generate high-quality speech audio output.
 This is called Text-to-Speech.
-Some known models and tools in this area include Microsoft Azure Text to Speech, Google’s WaveNet and Tacotron, Voicebox by Meta AI, Overdub and Lyrebird from Descript, and more.
+At the time of writing this blog post (January 2024), some tools in this area include Microsoft Text to Speech, Google’s WaveNet and Tacotron, Voicebox by Meta AI, Overdub and Lyrebird from Descript, and more.

-One of the interesting voice generation features is that it lets you create a customized, synthetic voice by providing your own audio data of selected voice talents.
-This means you can build a voice for a character by providing studio-recorded high-quality human speech samples as training data, and create a realistic-sounding voice, saying whatever you want it to say.
+One of the interesting voice generation features is that it lets you create a customized, synthetic voice by providing your own audio data of your voice talents.
+This means you can build a voice for a character by providing human speech samples as fine-tuning data, and create a realistic-sounding voice, saying whatever you want it to say.
 The generated voice can be used for voiceover in ads, films, games, or any type of narration.

-What does this mean?
-It means that, for example, in theory you could narrate the entire Tokyo subway system, in Japanese, using any voice you like - be it Morgan Freeman, Taylor Swift, or the said Brit - just based on their voice samples in English, if they were ever to agree to that.
+But here is where this gets complicated.
+Because it means that, for example, in theory, you could narrate the entire Tokyo subway system, in Japanese, using anyone’s voice - for example, the said Brit - just based on their voice samples in English, if they were ever to agree to that.
 Again, theoretically.

 The question remains what happens if the voice is generated based on the talent’s voice samples without their actual participation, consent, and compensation.
 This is why the recent announcement of the SAG-AFTRA and Replica Studios AI Voice Agreement, aiming to safely create and license a digital replica of voice talents to be used in video games and other media, is super interesting.
 But it is not enough.